skruv/skruv/index.md

 * html.js are helper functions to create a vDOM tree.
 Also exposes a function called `h` and `textNode` to create arbitrary vDOM nodes and a tagged template function called `css` to help with creating styles.
 The HTML element `var` and the SVG element `switch` are suffixed by Elem (`varElem` and `switchElem`) because the names are reserved in js.
+* cache.js is a recursive object cache that can be used to cache expensive function calls or unchanging vNodes.
 * State updaters can be implemented as simple functions that modify state.
 They require nothing special.

 ## API